vijaybirru/documentation/gvs/index.rst

 Examining Global Variables in Servers
 -------------------------------------

 Global Variables can also be referenced while working within the operating system by using the Scalarizr agent admin command: ``szradm``.
-For more information click on this link: **NEED TO ADD LINK***
+To find out more, go to the :ref:`szradm` in the Scalarizr section of the documentation.

 Built-in Scalr Variables